 - Interviews: Tuesday 4th and Wednesday 5th May

 When applying please take into account the following:

-The supporting information section of your application should clearly evidence your ability to meet the requirements we have outlined in the person specification.
-The information in Supporting Information will be used to shortlist applicants for this role and therefore it is imperative that you provide evidence as requested.
+The supporting information section of your application should clearly evidence your ability to meet the requirements we have outlined in the person specification (see campaign site).
+This will be used to shortlist applicants for this role and therefore it is imperative that you provide evidence as requested.

 When completing your application, please provide two employment references.

 Our school is committed to safeguarding and promoting the welfare of all children and young people and expects all staff and volunteers to share this commitment.
 This post will be subject to undertaking an enhanced Disclosure and Barring Service check.

 - English primary schools